Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 `Transaction.Commit()` commits changes to the database which means that they will become visible for other transactions.

 `Transaction.Rollback()` rolls back the state of the view-model.
-For example, with a commit that's immidiately followed by a rollback, no changes will be rolled back.
+For example, with a commit that's immidiately followed by a rollback, no changes will roll back.
 Consider this scenario instead:

 ```cs
 void Handle(Input.CreateEmailTrigger action)